rijuvfrancis/active-mq-message-store/README.md

 ### Rest Api
 * [Each client can send message for create,update ,Delete operations ,rest api endpoints are exposed for each services.
 Application additionally
   create,update and Delete a Product with id ,description based on the messages received and stores in message store which is an in memory database ]
 * [Listing all products , it needs to be in this format] (eg : http://localhost:8006/product/list?sessionkey={sessionid})
-* [Create and Update methods available in the url] (http://localhost:8006/product/sendMessage/create?sessionkey={sessionid}) (http://localhost:8006/product/sendMessage/update/1?sessionkey={sessionid})
+* [Create and Update methods exposed in the url] (http://localhost:8006/product/sendMessage/create?sessionkey={sessionid}) (http://localhost:8006/product/sendMessage/update/1?sessionkey={sessionid})
-* [Delete method available in the url] (http://localhost:8006/product/sendMessage/delete/2?sessionkey={sessionid})
+* [Delete method exposed in the url] (http://localhost:8006/product/sendMessage/delete/2?sessionkey={sessionid})
 * [Logout to Invalidate session and delete all records](http://localhost:8006/customer/logout)